 A Woman from Birmingham, who conned more than £20,000 from vulnerable people, has been jailed for 9 years.
 Derrol Flynn posed as a police officer to gain the confidence of her victims before stealing their cash.
 She had already been jailed multiple times for similar offences, stretching back 20 years.

 Derrol Flynn starting cheating vulnerable people in and around Birmingham out of thousands of pounds when she was in her 20’s.
 She’s now 45, but will spend the next 9 years behind bars.
-Despite being released last January on license, halfway through an 8 year sentence for a string of distraction burglaries, she went straight back to her life of crime, stealing cash to fund her drug habit, even if it meant getting pushy and verbally aggressive with her victims.
-Flynn would pose as a police officer, often saying that she was a detective, and producing a fraudulent ID badge, described by police as a crude version of an identification card.
+Despite being released last January on license, halfway through an 8 year sentence for a string of distraction burglaries, she went straight back to her life of crime, stealing cash to fund her drug habit, even if it meant getting pushy and verbally forceful with her victims.
+Flynn would pose as a police officer, often saying that she was a detective, and producing a fraudulent ID badge, described by police as a coarse version of an identification card.

 She was a master of persuasion.
 PC Alan Reeves of West Midlands Police said, “She would either say there has been a burglary in the area or some burglars were caught in your garden last night and I need to come in and speak with you about your cash and valuables in your house.
 She would then be asked to be let in and if that didn’t work she’d just walk in anyway.
 She would distract the person and whilst she distracted them she would take the money and be gone away.”